jamf/Notifier/README.md

 <p align="center"><img src="/../assets/images/Apps-Highlighted.png" height="400"></p>

 ### Renaming
 The name which is shown within Notification Center is the name of the applications themselves capitalised, so to change them follow the below.
-This will need tp be repeated for both the Alert & Banner applications.
+This will need to be repeated for both the Alert & Banner applications.

-1. Select the app that you're looking to rename in Xcodes project navigator.
+1. Select the app that you're looking to rename in Xcode's project navigator.
 <p align="center"><img src="/../assets/images/Rename1.png" height="400"></p>
 2. Slowly double click, or press enter to make the field editable & change the name as needed, presssing enter when done.
 <p align="center"><img src="/../assets/images/Rename2.png" height="400"></p>
 3. Approve the changes in the drop down.
 <p align="center"><img src="/../assets/images/Rename3.png" height="400"></p>
-4. Click the disclosure triangle need to the app target you renamed above, change the folder name to the same as the application name.
+4. Click the disclosure triangle next to the app target you renamed above, change the folder name to the same as the application name.
 <p align="center"><img src="/../assets/images/Rename4.png" height="400"></p>
 5. Repeat steps 2-4 for the other application as wanted, note: you cannot name both applications the same.
 <p align="center"><img src="/../assets/images/Rename5.png" height="400"></p>
-6. With the applications renamed, from Xcodes menubar click "Projects" > "Schemes" > "Manage Schemes".
+6. With the applications renamed, from Xcode's menubar click "Projects" > "Schemes" > "Manage Schemes".
 <p align="center"><img src="/../assets/images/Rename6.png" height="400"></p>
 7. For each renamed app, select the scheme & rename.
 <p align="center"><img src="/../assets/images/Rename7.png" height="400"></p>
 8. Repeat 7 until all the renamed apps have had their schemes renamed.
 <p align="center"><img src="/../assets/images/Rename8.png" height="400"></p>
 9. With the apps renamed, we need to add them back to the main Notifier.app.
-Click the Notifier target in Xcodes project navigator, then in Xcodes project editor click "Build Phases" & expand "Dependencies".
+Click the Notifier target in Xcode's project navigator, then in Xcode's project editor click "Build Phases" & expand "Dependencies".
 If you renamed both the Alert & Banner applications then this will be empty, if you've renamed just one then that will be missing only.
 <p align="center"><img src="/../assets/images/Rename9.png" height="400"></p>
 10. Click the + button, select the missing renamed Alert & Banner applications as required & click "Add".
 <p align="center"><img src="/../assets/images/Rename10.png" height="400"></p>